pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1675 Solving Easy Problems

+Today, I have been working on easy LeetCode questions, specifically those related to arrays.
+At the moment, medium and hard problems pose a significant challenge for me.
+I attempted to solve an easy problem that involved developing my own logic for a tic-tac-toe game.
+However, this problem proved to be quite difficult for me, and I was unable to solve it.
+Tomorrow, I plan to begin studying a different data structure, such as a HashTable, Queue, or Stack.

 ### Day 1674 Two Pointer

 Today I have been solving two leetcode problems with the two pointer technique, really when you return to leetcode for a long time, you will need to require some time to feel confident with the problems.
 Good luck and don't give up.